Vector-analysis/Vector-analysis.github.io/_pages/home.md

 Hello!
 My name is Zhaofeng Peng, currently a fourth-year undergraduate at <a href="https://www.coe.pku.edu.cn/">College of Engineering</a>, <a href="https://www.pku.edu.cn/">Peking University</a>.
 My research interests embrace bio-related soft matter behavior and fluid mechanics in biomedical engineering.

-I'm now doing my undergraduate research program about the swelling behavior of red blood cells, advised by Prof. Guang Chen.
+I'm now doing my undergraduate research program about the swelling behavior of red blood cells, advised by Prof. <a herf="https://www.coe.pku.edu.cn/teaching/all_time/7283.html">Guang Chen</a>.

 In my free time, I love listening to music and occasionally creating my own.
 If you’re interested, please check out my [gallery]({{ site.baseurl }}/gallery) and give it a shot!